 The Basics of Anxiety Biochemistry

 The biochemistry of anxiety is complex and vast.
 Studies have shown that nearly every type of neurotransmitter and hormone can play some role in anxiety, as can anything that reduces blood flow to the brain (like dehydration).
 Anxiety, in many ways, is simply your body's reaction to brain stress.
-When something causes any changes to your brain, experiencing anxiety is often the result.

-- Thyroid Hormone - Hyperthyroid, which is an overproduction of thyroid hormone, has been linked to the development of severe anxiety and panic attacks.
+- Thyroid Hormone Hyperthyroid, which is an overproduction of thyroid hormone, has been linked to the development of severe anxiety and panic attacks.
 Thyroid hormone may be the only hormone that isn't affected by mental health, but rather a condition known as hyperthyroidism.
-Generally those that treat hypothyroidism find an improvement in their anxiety almost instantly.
+Generally those that treat hyperthyroidism find an improvement in their anxiety almost instantly.

 This is just a basic introduction to the biochemistry of anxiety.
-But the reality is that nearly every hormone and every neurotransmitter can potentially cause anxiety, simply because anxiety is often a warning sign that your brain gives you that something is wrong.
+But the reality is that nearly every hormone and every neurotransmitter can potentially cause anxiety, simply because anxiety is often a warning sign that your brain gives you indicating that something is wrong.